 When your partner has an affair, you will probably get overwhelmed by the hate, anger and your mind and emotions will scream at your to never forgive.
 It is hard to let go of these feelings and to try looking at things from another perspective.

-Some statistics show that once a cheater, always a cheater, but there might be occasions when this “crime” might be forgiven and when the unfaithful partner deserves a second chance.
+Some statistics prove that “once a cheater, always a cheater” saying, but there might be occasions when this “crime” could be forgiven and when the unfaithful partner deserves a second chance.
 You probably wonder which circumstances can mitigate the crime of cheating, and you probably think that forgiveness will be a waste of time.

 However, you might be surprised that forgiving someone for cheating can bring more benefit to the faithful person than the one who had an affair.
-In order to help you decide whether you should forgive or not, we will help you understand what forgiveness means and does your partner deserves a second chance or not.
+In order to help you decide whether you should forgive or not, we will explain what does forgiveness mean and whether your partner deserves a second chance or not.